ana-pairo/my-wallet/README.md

 <h1 align="center">My Wallet</h1>

-Welcome to my-wallet!
-This is the front-end repository of a web app that helps users to control their expenses and earnings.
+My Wallet is a web app that helps users to control their expenses and earnings.
 As a financial manager the app allows users to input their financial transactions and get an overview of their finances.

 ## Features